-EnLink is revolutionizing how we do business, delivering energy products, like natural gas, that meet demand and power our lives, while also reducing emissions and providing midstream solutions for our customers.
-We’re getting more innovative and more efficient to ensure that EnLink will have a long-term, sustainable role in providing the energy the world needs.
-In fact, EnLink announced in May 2021 our intentions to achieve net zero emissions by 2050.
-Click here to read about our emissions reduction commitments and environmental stewardship.
+EnLink is changing how we do business, delivering energy products, like natural gas, that meet demand and power our lives, while also reducing emissions intensity and providing midstream solutions for our customers.
+We’re becoming more innovative and more efficient to ensure that EnLink will have a long-term, sustainable role in providing the energy the world needs.

 Industry Regulation and Trade Organizations

 The energy industry – and in particular oil and gas – is one of the most heavily regulated industries in the United States, subject to rules and oversight set forth by local, state, and federal governmental bodies.
-Today’s energy infrastructure companies invest significant time and resources to ensure they meet or exceed these important regulations, while delivering oil and gas products that power our daily lives in a safe and responsible manner.
-At EnLink, we strive to challenge the status quo and work every year to help maximize our position across environmental, social, and governance factors.
+EnLink invests significant time and resources to comply with these important regulations, while delivering oil and gas products that power our daily lives in a safe and responsible manner.

 Providing Financial Stability

 The energy industry has a proud track record of helping keep Americans employed and financially stable by providing well-paying jobs, and EnLink provides the same for our employees.
-In fact, the lowest 10% of EnLink employees’ base wages in 2020 equated to 182% of the living wage national average¹, and our median employee earned approximately 300% of the living wage national average.
+In fact, the lowest 10% of EnLink employees’ earnings in 2022 equated to 125% of the living wage national average³, and our median employee earned over 200% of the living wage national average of approximately $50,000 per year.
 This compensation model provides our employees with much desired financial stability, while also helping us secure top talent.

-1: As reported in Massachusetts Institute of Technology (MIT) Living Wage Calculator, the living wage in the United States was $16.54 per hour, or $68,808 per year ($34,504 per individual), in 2019, before taxes for a family of four (two working adults, two children); Glasmeier, Amy K. Living Wage Calculator.
-2019.
-Massachusetts Institute of Technology. livingwage.mit.edu : https://livingwage.mit.edu/articles/61-new-living-wage-data-for-now-available-on-the-tool
+- As reported May 2022 in Massachusetts Institute of Technology (MIT) Living Wage Calculator, the living wage in the United States was $24.16 per hour or $50,253 annually per individual), before taxes for a family of four (two working adults, two children); Glasmeier, Amy K. Living Wage Calculator.
+2022.
+Massachusetts Institute of Technology. https://livingwage.mit.edu/articles/99-a-calculation-of-the-living-wage